gcallah/JohnGray/intro.md

 Gray argues against Rawl's contention that justice is silent about the choice of economic system.
-Gray's analysis of the unstable and inefficient nature of market socialism displays a deep understanding of the calculation argument forwarded by Mises and Hayek.
+Gray's analysis of the unstable and inefficient nature of market socialism displays a deep understanding of the calculation argument forwarded by Mises and Hayek, far surpassing that of today's average economist.

 Gray argues that, contra Rawls, "the appropriate conception of the person for historical circumstance is closer to that